axelvaldez/radical-companies/_posts/book4/book-4.markdown

  <p>But people of European descent live best.
 Not all of them, mind you, but generally that is the case and things have moved forward.
 For the benefit of human kind.</p>

  <h1>Climate Change</h1>
-  <p>And then there Clinmate Change, which of course cold be a hoax and the fires and storms we ae suffering though are just eh result of
+  <p>And then there is Clinmate Change, which of course cold be a hoax and the fires and storms we ae suffering though are just the result of our imagination.
+Or it culd be urgently true.
+But, hey, lets talk about iy because you could be leaving money on the table.</p>